JohnAD/bson/docs/index.rst

 JavaScript code                 js()              from this library JavaScript code w/ scope
 32-bit integer                  int32
+Timestamp                       BsonTimestamp     from this library.
+Do not use to store dates or time.
+Meant for internal use by MongoDb only.
-Timestamp                       BsonTimestamp     from this library 64-bit integer                  int64
+64-bit integer                  int64
 128-bit decimal floating point                    would like to support !
 Min key